 Some companies have very specific guidelines for how the biodata format is structured.
 In some cases, they will even provide their own pre-printed form for you to fill out during the application process.
 If you are not given a set format guideline, you can use any of our free general-purpose biodata templates provided below.

-Biodata format is used for more than just a resume or CV replacement/enhancement.
-Marriage biodatas, also known as matrimonial biodatas or marriage resumes, are often used in countries where arranged marriages are still common, such as in India and Pakistan.
+The biodata format is used for more than just a resume or CV replacement/enhancement.
+Marriage biodatas, also known as matrimonial biodatas, or marriage resumes, are often used in countries where arranged marriages are still common, such as India and Pakistan.
 A matrimonial biodata includes extensive information about the individual, and is designed to help the recipient determine whether or not the individual would be an appropriate marriage partner.

 The marriage biodata should highlight the personal traits a potential marriage partner might find attractive.
 A typical marriage resume format may include the following:

 Though our biodata templates are designed for individuals applying for employment, they can be tailored to fit the requirements of those looking to create a good marriage biodata.
 For further details on how to write a marriage resume,go here.